-- B. In 2022 and 2021, the separate amount recollected due to the exercised employee stock options by the Company is \$0 and \$1,150, respectively. - C. Treasury shares - (a) Reason for share reacquisition and movements in the number of the Company's treasury shares are as follows:
+B. In 2023 and 2022, the separate amount recollected due to the exercised employee stock options by the Company is \$225 and \$0, respectively.

+- C. Treasury shares - (a) Reason for share reacquisition and movements in the number of the Company's treasury shares are as follows:

-December 31, 2022 Name of company Number of holding the shares Reason for reacquisition shares Carrying amount The Company To be reissued to employees 204,000 \$ 10,603 December 31, 2021 Name of company Number of holding the shares Reason for reacquisition shares Carrying amount The Company To be reissued to employees 204,000 \$ 10,603
+December 31, 2023 Name of company D asson for reasonisition Number of charge Cormina omount holding the shares Reason for reacquisition Number of shares Carrying amount The Company To be reissued to employees 204,000 \$ 10,603 December : 31, 2022 Name of company holding the shares Reason for reacquisition Number of shares Carrying amount The Company To be reissued to employees 204,000 \$ 10,603